apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

       - weight (long) = 5
       - function (string)

-Following are the details about the above mentioned config options which can be defined at the property definition level
+Following are the details about the above-mentioned config options which can be defined at the property definition level

 name